orbeon/orbeon-forms-doc/configuration/properties/persistence.md

 Note about the `fr:attachment-id()` function:

-- It must be called at least once in the XPath expression specified in the`oxf.fr.persistence.attachments.filename` property.
-If the full output of the function is not found in the evaluation of the expression, an error will be issued and the attachment will not be persisted.
+- This function must be called at least once in the XPath expression specified in the `oxf.fr.persistence.attachments.filename` property.
+If the function's complete output is not found during expression evaluation, an error will occur and the attachment will not be saved.
-- At the moment, it can only be called in the context of the `oxf.fr.persistence.attachments.filename` property, whereas other attachment functions can be called in other XPath expressions as well.
+- Currently, this function can only be invoked within the context of the `oxf.fr.persistence.attachments.filename` property, while other attachment functions can be called from additional locations.

 Example: